The Impact of Stalking on Underrepresented Communities

-What's different about interpersonal violence for LGBTQ+ Folks, people of color and other underserved populations?
+What's different about interpersonal violence for LGBTQ+ Folks, people of color, and other underserved populations?

-Although we realize that there is not one universal set of identities or experiences, there are some common factors that can create barriers for survivors from underserved communities as they seek help.
+Although we realize that there is no one universal set of identities or experiences, there are some common factors that can create barriers for survivors from underserved communities as they seek help.
 These factors include:

 - Cultural and/or religious beliefs that restrain the survivor from leaving an abusive relationship or involving others in personal matters

 - Fear that their experience will negatively reflect on or confirm the stereotypes placed on their community or ethnicity

 - Intersecting stigmas of homophobia/transphobia, racism, and survivorship

 - Strong ties to one’s race, culture, and/or family, adding to the pressure to not report what happened